Discover the Culinary Delights of Southwest France

 Specialities of the Limousin

-- Limousin Beef - From the famous red-brown cows, renowned throughout France
+- Limousin Beef - From the famous red-brown cows

-- Cul Noir Pork - Famous black-bottomed pig from Saint-Yrieix-la-Perche
+- Cul Noir Pork - Famous black-bottomed pig from St Yrieix la Perche

-- Pâté de pommes de terre - Potato pie with crème fraîche
+- Pâté de pommes de terre - Potato pie filled with crème fraîche

 - Galetou - Salted buckwheat pancakes with ham and cheese

-- Vin Paille - Sweet wine from dried grapes (only 50,000 bottles produced yearly!
+- Vin Paille - Sweet wine from dried grapes (only 50,000 bottles produced annually)

 Insert caption